Glaucoma before surgery.

 Glaucoma after surgery.

+Glaucoma is a group of diseases that can damage the eye's optic nerve and result in vision loss and blindness.
 Glaucoma occurs when the normal fluid pressure inside the eyes slowly rises.
 However, with early treatment, you can often protect your eyes against serious vision loss.

 Forms of glaucoma

 Open-angle glaucoma is the most common form.
 Some people have other types of the disease.